Mendi + Keith Obadike

 The next piece in the series, Lift, used the melody from “Lift Ev’ry Voice and Sing,” the one-hundred-year-old song often called the Black National Anthem, is slowed down to form a drifting cloud of sound folding back on itself and stretching out over several minutes, underscoring a surreal text about the skies.
 We used drone-mounted cameras to capture images from the sky and merge those with archival film, original music, and text inspired by this great secular hymn.

 These ideas are also relevant in some of the music that influences our recent works.
 The “energy music” or “spiritual jazz” of the ’60s and ’70s whose most notable practitioners are John and Alice Coltrane and Pharoah Sanders grew out of these musicians’ explorations of other states of consciousness, for example.
 This “energy music” led to later forms like ambient music and sound art, music with more overt spatial concerns.
 While our musical language is different, this earlier work helped to inform our current practice.

 We are interested in creating works that invite individuals to dream in community with one another.
-We’ve done this with video installations before, but not with live musicians in a public and unconventional space.
+We’ve done this with sound and video installations before, but not with a large ensemble of live musicians.
 Dream Train invites anyone in New York City to enter into a creative, meditative, dreamlike mental state, and to imagine realities that do not yet exist.
 This creative act is familiar to artists and a powerful, yet uncommon one for many in modern society.

 Lead support for EarShot CoLABoratory is generously provided by TD Charitable Foundation.